AnkurOtaku/portfolio/README.md

 # Personal Portfolio
 Hello There, This is Ankur!
 Welcome to my personal portfolio website!
-This is a showcase of who I am, what I’ve achieved, and what I can do.
+This showcases who I am, what I’ve achieved, and what I can do.
 Designed with a sleek black-and-green theme, it provides an engaging and user-friendly experience for recruiters and collaborators.

 ## 🌟 Purpose
 This portfolio is crafted to: